AzugBe/azugbe.github.io/_posts/events/2024-02-29---azure-confidential-compute-infrastructure.md

 published: true
 categories: ["events"]
 tags: ["Events"]
-author: ["Glenn Colpaert", "Kris Van Der Mast"]
+author: ["Glenn Colpaert", "Kris van der Mast"]
 ---

 In our second session of the year, we'll focus on Azure Infrastructure.
 See you in Ghent?